“The Man Who Saved Basketball”

 Who am I, and why would I be addressing World Wings International and the Pan Am Historical Foundation with an article about basketball?
 Even if you are not a sports fan, I think you will love this true story.

 My name is Bruce Wolk, and I am a nonfiction writer who lives in Denver, Colorado.
-About 3-1/2 years ago, I began a fascinating project on the life of Junius A. Kellogg.
+Years ago, I began a fascinating project on the life of Junius A. Kellogg.
 I need to step away from my story for a second and mention two things: first, if you ever met Mr. Kellogg while a Pan Am employee, I would love to talk to you.
 I know it would have been a long time ago, but your memories are precious.
 Second, I will make a good argument that Pan Am is at least part responsible for the development and spread of wheelchair basketball throughout the world.

 Out of great misfortune often comes a blessing.
 In the late 1940s, early 1950s polio fears had once again swept the nation, as another wave of the disease had broken out.
 James McGuire, the head of Pan Am’s accounting department, had a young daughter named Patsy.
 Patsy contracted the disease.
 In the overall scheme of things, she was one of the lucky.
 Initially confined to a wheelchair, she fought the disease and eventually taught herself to walk.
 It was near miraculous.
 Many children were nowhere near as lucky.

 McGuire’s boss was Pan Am controller John Sylvester Woodbridge.
 Woodbridge’s life was similar to that of a Hemingway novel.
 In WWI he was an ambulance driver in France and he was badly injured.
 In his recovery, he developed a tremendous love and respect for injured veterans especially those with spinal injuries.
 Woodbridge also met many polio patients and he knew their fates were similar to those who suffered spinal trauma.